 - 1/2 teaspoon lemon pepper

 - 1 to 2 tablespoons sherry, *see Tips & Tricks below

 - Salt and freshly ground black pepper

 - Arrange chicken pieces in the bottom of a large (6-quart) slow cooker.
 Layer carrots, mushrooms, and garlic on top, and sprinkle with basil, oregano, thyme, garlic salt, lemon pepper, and bay leaves on top.
 Season with freshly ground black pepper.
-Pour chicken stock/broth over ingredients in slow cooker, cover with lid, and cook for 7 hours on Low (or 3 1/2 hours on High), or until chicken is tender.
+Pour chicken stock/broth over ingredients in slow cooker, cover with lid, and cook for 7 to 8 hours on LOW (or 3 1/2 to 4 hours on HIGH), until chicken is cooked through and tender.

 - At end of cooking time, if you used skin-on chicken pieces, skim any fat from the surface of the soup.
 Remove the chicken to a cutting board and discard the bay leaves.
 Stir noodles into soup.
 Cover slow cooker and increase heat to High.